Auction set for bankrupt coal producer Blackjewel’s assets

 CHARLESTON, W.Va. — An auction is set for the assets of bankrupt coal operator Blackjewel LLC.

-A notice filed in federal bankruptcy court in West Virginia said the auction is scheduled for Thursday morning in Cincinnati.
+A notice filed in federal bankruptcy court in West Virginia said the auction is scheduled for Thursday morning at the Cincinnati law office of attorneys representing Blackjewel.

-Bristol, Tennessee-based Contura Energy last week offered $20.6 million as the stalking horse bidder for Milton-based Blackjewel’s Eagle Butte and Belle Ayr mines in Wyoming and Pax Surface Mine in Scarbro, West Virginia.
+Bristol, Tennessee-based Contura Energy last week offered $20.6 million as the stalking horse bidder for two mines in Wyoming and one in West Virginia owned by Milton-based Blackjewel.
+The purchase could put hundreds back to work at the Eagle Butte and Belle Ayr mines in Wyoming and Pax Surface Mine in Scarbro, West Virginia.
 They’ve been closed since Blackjewel filed for Chapter 11 bankruptcy protection July 1.

 According to the bidding process, other qualifying bids made by Wednesday’s deadline triggered the auction.
 The notice didn’t disclose the other bids.